Aral Sea: Vulnerable populations

-Women and children are the most vulnerable populations in this environmental health crisis due to the highly polluted and salinated water used for drinking and the dried seabed.
+Local inhabitants are the most vulnerable population in this environmental health crisis due to the highly polluted and salinated water used for drinking and the dried seabed.
 Toxic chemicals associated with pesticide use have been found in blood and breast milk of mothers; specifically organochlorides, polychlorinated biphenyl compounds (PCBs), DDT compounds, and TCDD.
 These toxins can be, and often are, passed on to the children of these mothers, resulting in low birthweight and congenital abnormalities.
 The rate of infants being born with abnormalities is five times higher in this region than in European countries.
 The Aral Sea region has 26% of its children born at low birthweight, which is two standard deviations away from a national population study gathered by the WHO.

 Exposures to toxic chemicals from the dry seabed and polluted water have caused other health issues in women and children.
 Renal tubular dysfunction has become a large health concern in children in the Aral Sea region as it is showing extremely high prevalence rates.
 Renal tubular dysfunction can also be related to growth and developmental stunting.
 This, in conjunction with the already high rate of low-birthweight children and children born with abnormalities, contributes to severe negative health effects and outcomes for children.
 These issues are compounded by the lack of research on maternal and child health effects caused by the demise of the Aral Sea.
 For example, only 26 English-language peer-reviewed articles and four reports on children's health were produced between 1994 and 2008.
 In addition, there is a lack of health infrastructure and resources in the Aral Sea region to combat the health issues that have arisen.

 There is a lack of medication and equipment in many medical facilities, so health professionals do not have access to the necessary supplies to do their jobs in the Kazakhstan and Uzbekistan regions.
 There is also meager development of a health information system that would allow for extensive research or surveillance of emerging health issues due to Aral Sea issues.
 An absence of a primary care approach in the health systems of this region also hinders services and access that could prevent and treat issues stemming from the Aral Sea crisis, especially in women and children.

 The impoverished are also particularly vulnerable to the environmental and health related effects of changes to the Aral Sea.
 These populations were most likely to reside downstream from the Basin and in former coastal communities.
 They were also among the first to be detrimentally affected, representing at least 4.4 million people in the region.
 Considered to have the worst health in this region, their plight was not helped when their fishery livelihoods vanished with the decreasing levels of water and loss of many aquatic species.
 Thus, those in poverty are entrenched in a vicious cycle.

-Solution
+Solutions

 Proposed environmental solutions

 Many different solutions to the problems have been suggested over the years, varying in feasibility and cost, including: